Maayan12k/Maayan12k/README.md

 ## Experience
 - **Amazon - Software Development Engineer Intern (Summer 2024)**
-  - Developed customer-facing graph visualizations using React and TypeScript.
+  - Developed customer-facing graph visualizations(Neo4j Visualization Library) using React and TypeScript.
   - Automated a ticketing system to improve resolution time and reduce customer confusion.
   - Worked with cloud technologies, collaborated in a team environment, and presented work to senior leadership.